00:00

 QUESTION 50

-Which of the following statements pertaining to protection rings is false?
+Which of the following statements pertaining to PPTP (Point-to-Point Tunneling Protocol) is incorrect?

 Correct Answer: D